How To: Sustainable Energy

 A systematic approach to implementing the above solutions is to:

-- To check once those measures are applied that they perform as designed.
+- To check once those measures are applied, they perform as designed.

 Much of the work that we have been doing so far focuses on creating tools that helps with step 1 and step 4.
 All of the tools are open source and available to anyone to use.